-- 6.3 The final placing is determined by adding the four best results together. - 6.4 In case of a tie, the 5th or if necessary the 6th best result is taken into consideration for placing.
+- 6.3.
+Only the worst result would not use for determined the final ranking. - 6.4.
+In case of a tie, the 5th or if necessary, the 6th best result is taken into consideration for placing. - 7.
+Jury

-7 Jury

 The overall jury for the World Cup is composed of the President of the Commission for Underwater Orienteering and of the CMAS Chief Judges for the World Cup competitions of that particular year.